A Survey of Graph Transformers: Architectures, Theories and Applications: Architectures

 \subsubsection{Subgraph-level Tokenization}

-Subgraph-level tokenization treats the entire k-hop subgraph centered on a node as the token representation of this node~\cite{chen2022structure}, which is highly effective for capturing the contextual structure and patterns surrounding the nodes.
-This approach is suitable for tasks like graph classification or regression, as it can effectively encode substructures, clusters, or other higher-order structures within the graph.
-Notably, the nodes in subgraphs corresponding to different tokens are allowed to overlap, enabling a more flexible and comprehensive representation of the graph.
+Subgraph-level tokenization treats an induced local patch as the token representation~\cite{chen2022structure}, so each token summarizes the internal arrangement of nodes and edges inside that patch rather than only the attributes of one center node.
+This design is effective when the topology of a local structure is itself informative, for example when motifs, cycles, clusters, or other higher-order patterns matter.
+Notably, the nodes in subgraphs corresponding to different tokens are allowed to overlap, enabling a flexible and comprehensive representation of the graph.